pachterlab/kb_docs/docs/source/lr/pseudoalignment_sc.rst

   splitcode -c seqspec-config.txt $sample_data.fastq.gz -o $sample_data_modified.fastq.gz -t 32

-4. Importantly, the extracted sequences may need reoriented for the sample to be properly processed; we give an example of this in the case of ONT single-nuclei samples in the tutorials.
+4. Importantly, the extracted sequences may need reorienting for the sample to be processed appropriately; we give an example of this in the case of ONT single-nuclei samples in the tutorials.

 5. Create reference index (using the D-list of human genome):